Today I am sharing a delectable pudding i.e. Grapes and Coconut Panna Cotta with step by step description.

 - Firstly, dissolve cornflour in 2 tbsp of water and keep it aside.
 You can use agar agar also instead if you want a firm layer.

-- Now, take the green grapes juice in a sauce pan and put it on heat.
+- Now, take the green grapes juice into a saucepan and put it on heat.
 Add sugar to the juice and stir till sugar gets dissolved.

 - Now take out the glasses from the freezer and pour the green juice layer on top of the already set vanilla panna cotta layer.
 Make sure that the green juice mix has cooled down and is not very hot.

-- Also add few pieces of chopped green grapes to this layer and again place the glasses in the freezer for 20-25 minutes or until the green juice layer gets set.
+- Also, add a few pieces of chopped green grapes to this layer and again place the glasses in the freezer for 20-25 minutes or until the green juice layer gets set.

 - Serve this layered Green Grapes Panna Cotta at your fancy Indian Dinner Parties as dessert.